 \section{Conclusion}

-In this article we have derived the $L_{2}$ norm estimate for the solution of a Dirichlet control problem on more general domain than the one was studied in \cite{CHOWDHURYDGcontrol2015}.
-Additionally getting motivated from the technique of deriving an additional regularity result for the optimal control (lemma \ref{lemma:regularity}) we have proposed an alternative approach for the error analysis of biharmonic equation of Cahn Hilliard type boundary condition under minimal regularity assumption.
-In order to prove these results we have derived an equality of two well known bilinear forms arising in the context of weak formulation of bi harmonic equations and a density result which may be of theoretical interest.
+In this article, we have derived the $L_{2}$-norm error estimate for the solution of a Dirichlet boundary control problem on more general domain than the one was studied in \cite{CHOWDHURYDGcontrol2015}.
+Additionally getting motivated from the technique of deriving an additional regularity result for the optimal control (Lemma \ref{lemma:regularity}), we have proposed an alternative approach for the error analysis of biharmonic equation of Cahn-Hilliard type boundary condition under minimal regularity assumption.
+In order to prove these results, we have derived an equality of two well known bilinear forms arising in the context of weak formulation of biharmonic equations and a density result which may be of theoretical interest.